-- $\bullet$ Assume x is a quadratic residue.
+- Assume x is a quadratic residue.

-- In both cases, for (y, i, z), y is a random quadratic residue, i is a random bit, and z is a random number.
+- For (y, i, z), y is a random quadratic residue, i is a random bit, and z is a random number.

 - Bob cheats because (y, i, z) is not generated in the same order as in the original transcript.

-- Bob picks Victor's challenge first.
+- Bob picks Peggy's answer z first.

-- Bob then picks Peggy's answer.
+- Bob then picks Victor's challenge i.

 - Bob finally patches the transcript.